ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 * UV Index

+To achieve this from our starting "tabs" based application, we will:

-1. prepare your development environment
+1. prepare the development environment
 1. change the tab labels
 1. change the tab icons
 1. change the page titles